BREAKING NEWS: Police release Dr. Thomson Fontaine

 The police have released Dr. Thomson Fontaine but he has been told that he should return to Police Headquarters on Monday at 9:00 am.

-He was released pending further investigation.
+He was released pending further investigations.

 After his release Fontaine was greeted by a jubilant crowd which shouted, “Free Dr. Fontaine” and “Skerrit must go.”

-He was carried through the streets by those in the crowd.
+He was carried through the streets by some in the crowd.

-He was picked moments after he left his radio show on Q95 by members of the Special Security Unit (SSU) on Sunday afternoon.
+He was picked up moments after he left his radio show on Q95 by members of the Special Security Unit (SSU) on Sunday afternoon.

-The reasons for his arrest remain unknown as this time, however, his home was seached by the police on Saturday.
+The reasons for his arrest remain unknown as this time.
+However, his home was searched by the police on Saturday.

 Opposition Leader, Lennox Linton, said in a Facebook post that Fontaine was taken into custody “under instructions from the Skerrit dictatorship to imprison him for speaking the truth and standing up for the good of Dominica.”